-Our audit work and observations
+Key audit matter Our audit work and observations sensitivity disclosures, made in the non-statutory consolidated financial statements.
+Risk of management override of controls The Company operates in multiple jurisdictions and is, due to its geographical footprint and decentralised structure, subject to the risk of (local) management override of controls and fraud.
 In our audit, we performed procedures both at Group and at component level, which allow us to rely, to the extent possible and relevant to our audit, on management's governance structure.
+Ethical and compliance requirements are impacting the control environment, tone at the top, culture and behaviour of the Group's management and employees.
+In order to address this risk, the Company has established a comprehensive governance structure and has defined a compliance risk appetite to manage compliance risks divided into counterparty conduct, employee conduct, services conduct and organisational conduct.
+In view of the considerations outlined above, we addressed the risk of management override of controls as a key audit matter.
 We performed audit procedures at group and component level designed to identify the risk of management override of controls.
-These procedures included, amongst others, an assessment of the 'tone-at-the-top' and the compliance with the Group's policies, laws and regulations, both at Group level and component level.
+These procedures included, amongst others, at assessment of the 'tone-at-the-top' and the compliance with the Group's policies, laws and regulations, both at Group level and component level.
 We have discussed the risk of fraud with the Audit Committee and the board of directors and we have read minutes of the Board of Directors.
 We have applied professional scepticism and assessed key internal controls, such as approval of any project including the pricing and the follow-up on whistle blower allegations and integrity incidents (including the risk of bribery) and business ethics.
-We have used questionnaires at component level with respect to fraud and bribery to assess the risk of management override of controls and we have performed audit procedures on revenue recognition principles, cost cut-off procedures and year-end estimates of accruals.

-We tested a risk based selection of journal entries and we included unpredictability, such as visiting different components and performing certain audit procedures on non-significant accounts as part of our audit.
+We have used questionnaires at component level with respect to fraud and bribery to assess the risk of management override of controls and we have performed audit procedures on revenue recognition principles, cost cut-off procedures and year-end estimates of accruals. included unpredictability, such as visiting different components and performing certain audit procedures on non-significant accounts as part of our audit.
 We made specific inquiries at different levels in the organisation on fraud risk.
 With respect to the procedures performed above, we did not note significant findings.